careerist-qa/intro-to-python/lesson_6/reference.md

 ## Removing Elements ✄

-This section mentions the `pop()` method, which also an element from the `list` like `del` does The main difference with `del` is that `pop` returns the value that is being removed, in case you want to do something with it.
+This section mentions the `pop()` method, which also removes an element from the `list` like `del` does.
+The main difference with
+`del` is that `pop` returns the value that is being removed, in case you want to do something else with it.

 ```python
 # From anywhere, without returning a value